Everyone Needs A Mental Health Safety Net

 The more people you have in your life whose company you enjoy, people who care about you, the better equipped you will be to find life enjoyable.
 Close friends fall into this category but so do other friends and social acquaintances.

-Ideally you will have a range of activities you enjoy leaving the house to do such as playing sport, dining out, picnics, walks in the park, going to the movies and so on.
+Ideally you will have a range of activities you enjoy leaving the house to do such as playing sport, dining out, picnics, walks in the park, going to the movies or the gym and so on.
 These generally tend to be things you would do with other people but they can, and should, include things you like to do alone.

 My heart sinks when I hear someone say “He (She) is my whole world.
 I don’t enjoy anything if he (or she) is not with me.”
 That person is saying, in effect, all of my well being is resting on the shoulders of this one person.